-We recognize that, while governmental authorities have the primary responsibility for protecting human rights, business has a social responsibility to respect human rights and the ability to make a positive impact on human rights.
+We recognize that, while governmental authorities have the primary responsibility for protecting human rights, business has a social responsibility to respect human rights and has the ability to make a positive impact on them.

 The responsibility to respect human rights means that our stakeholders expect us to:

 - Avoid causing or contributing to adverse human rights impacts through our own activities and to address such impacts if they occur.

 - Seek to prevent or mitigate adverse human rights impacts that are directly linked to our operations.